 With the high pressures of modern leadership, it’s easy to believe there’s no time to reflect on your practice, even though great leaders know it helps them improve.

 During my career, I’ve spent quite a bit of time reflecting on my practice, and helped my clients do the same.
-Since I started running my own business, Ad Florem, two years ago, I also share my reflections in my blogs, where I pass on what I learn from working with senior leaders to improve their own leadership practice.
+Since I started running my own business, Ad Florem, I also share my reflections in my blogs, where I pass on what I learn from working with senior leaders to improve their own leadership practice.

 Recently, I was explaining to a group of senior leaders how all the stories in my blogs are real stories from real people I have worked with, and how I use my blogs to share my reflective practice.
 That’s when one leader asked, “how do you find the time to reflect?”

 No time to reflect